Winter Hiking in Austria

 On frozen lakes, on a sunny high plateau, high up on the mountain.

 You'll be delighted by the extensive selection of winter walks in SalzburgerLand.
 The cleared paths, stretching for miles, lead through snowy forests to impressive viewpoints, alpine pastures, and snack stations.
-There are over 100 kilometres (62 mi) of winter trails at various elevations to explore.
+There are over 100 km of winter trails at various elevations to explore.

 When snow crystals sparkle: In the forest, on alpine pastures and on the mountain.

-With its snowy forests and sunlit slopes, winter hiking in Carinthia is enchanting.
-The winter landscape of the valleys offers a picture-perfect view and a slower pace of life.
+With its snowy forests and sunny slopes, winter hiking in Carinthia is enchanting.
+The winter landscape of the valleys offers a picture-perfect view and a chance to slow down.
 It's easy to find peace and relaxation here, step by step.

 All things white

 There are many options, from broad walking paths to narrow winter trails.
-Depending on your preference and fitness level, you can explore your favourite spot.
+No matter your preference and fitness level, you'll surely find your favourite spot.

-The winter walking paths in the regions of Upper Austria wind through beautiful winter landscapes, ideal for leisurely, romantic walks.
+The winter paths in Upper Austria wind through beautiful winter landscapes, ideal for leisurely, romantic walks.
 A popular route is the winter walk from Hinterstoder to the picturesque Schiederweiher.
 This natural gem, with the dammed Krumme Steyr and the mountain panorama of the Großer Priel, was named the most beautiful place in Austria.

 Snow transforms the Vienna Alps in Lower Austria into a winter paradise with numerous routes available.
-Around 50 kilometres (31 mi) of cleared walking trails lead through the Göstling Alps around Hochkar in the Mostviertel's eastern Alpine region.
+Around 50 km of cleared walking trails lead through the Göstling Alps around Hochkar in the Mostviertel's eastern Alpine region.
 In the Waldviertel, certain panoramic and hiking routes are marked and cleared in winter when there is enough snow.
-For those wanting to admire Annaberg and the surroundings from above, a hike up the 1,377-metre (4,517 ft) Tirolerkogel with a stop at the summit hut is recommended.
-The stunning high alpine view is a reward for the two-hour climb, with sights including Schneeberg, Hochschwab, and the Gesäuse Mountains.
+For those wanting to admire Annaberg and the surroundings from above, a hike up the 1,377-m Tirolerkogel and stop at the summit hut.
+The stunning high alpine view - including the Schneeberg, Hochschwab, and the Gesäuse Mountains - is your reward for the two-hour climb.

 The most suitable footwear consists of snowproof/waterproof high boots that are not too stiff and have a rubber sole with heavy-duty grip.
 Remember: Always stuff your boots with newspaper in the evening and leave them to dry (not on the radiator!).